pugzillo/ticketpricing_bymusicgenres/README.md

 ## Results and Insight

 I'm interested in average price of a resale ticket.
-When looking at the different features and their correlation to average resale price, it seems like there are a couple features that seem intresting:
+When looking at the different features and their correlation to average resale price, it seems like there are a couple features that seem intresting (though correlations are a bit low):

     - performers_num_upcoming_events
     - venue_capacity